IntelLabs/PyTorchALFI/README.md

 ### Evaluation

 Result files are stored in directories that reflect the paramters of the test run.
 The top level directory is set in the `scenarios\default.yml` file or similar using the parameter `save_fault_file_dir`.
 Per default it is `result_files`.
 The next sub-directory is named \<ModelName\>\_\<number of runs\>\_"trials".
 Next we put the \<injection mode\> + "\_injs".
 Injection mode is either "neurons" or "weights".
 Then follows the injection policy which can be either "per_image", "per_epoch", or "per_batch".
 After that follows a directory combining the string "objDet" or "imClass" for the type of model with a time stamp, the number of faults per injection and the bit-range in which was injected.
 Finally the dataset name and the dataset type (train, val or test) are appended.
 Here is an example: "result_files/LeNet_orig_1_trials/neurons_injs/per_batch/imClass_20221024-144100_1_faults_[0,8]_bits/mnist/val/"

 #### Image classification model evaluation

-For image classification the test results are stored in csv files.
+For image classification, the test results are stored in csv files.
 Files can be found in the directory described above.
 Result file names are constructed as follows:
 The model name + "_test_random_sbf_" + the injection type (either "neurons" or "weights") + "_inj".
 This is followed by the number of faults, the number of runs and the batch size + "bs".
 Finally the dataset and the string "results" or "results_golden" is attached.
-Here is an example showing that the original LeNet model was used with faults injected into neurons where 1 fault per image in 1 run and batch size 10 were used with the mnist dataset: "LeNet_orig_test_random_sbf_neurons_inj_1_1_10bs_mnist_results_golden.csv"
+Here is an example showing that the original LeNet model was used with faults inejcted into neurons where 1 fault per image in 1 run and batch size 10 were used with the mnist dataset: "LeNet_orig_test_random_sbf_neurons_inj_1_1_10bs_mnist_results_golden.csv"

 The golden csv file has the following structure:
 File path (depending on the used dataset might not be available and show -1), ground truth class, original output index - top5,original output score - top5,time - original model and some fields that are not relevant for the opensource version.